1946–47 United States network television schedule

-The 1946–47 United States network television schedule was nominally from September 1946 to March 1947, but scheduling ideas were still being worked out and did not follow modern standards.
+The 1946–47 United States network television schedule was nominally from September 1946 to March 1947, but scheduling ideas were still being developed and did not conform to modern standards.

 This was the first "network television season" in the United States, and only NBC and DuMont operated networks.
-CBS only operated one television station, WCBS, and had yet to send out its programs to areas other than New York City.
+CBS had one television station, WCBS, which served New York City.
 Additionally, several other companies—including Mutual, Paramount, and ABC—had plans to enter the medium over the next few years.
 Although experimental broadcasting had begun in the 1930s and television stations had been commercially licensed beginning in 1941, it was not until 1946 that coaxial cable connections allowed stations to share the same program schedules.
 Even then, only a few cities on the East Coast were connected.

 Notable series on the schedule included the first network TV soap opera, Faraway Hill; the poorly-received but ambitious variety series, Hour Glass; the first network-televised game show, Cash and Carry (prior game shows had been single-station only); and the anthology series Kraft Television Theatre, which ran until 1958.

 Few broadcasts made during this season exist in any archive, but segments of Campus Hoopla dating from 1947 exist in the Hubert Chain Collection of the earliest kinescopes still in existence, as preserved in the Library of Congress (Moving Image Collection).
 Audio recordings of live TV broadcasts of this show are also on file at the Library of Congress from the 1946–47 period, as recorded from WNBT-TV in New York (NBC's original flagship station in New York City, today's WNBC-TV).

 New series and those that made their network debuts during the season are highlighted in bold.
 Series ending are highlighted in italics.